Español English

 They are small cacti with a globose body of dark grayish green color that reach 10 cm (3.93") in height.
 They have 18-20 tuberculate ribs, 10-13 yellowish radial spines and 3 central spines 1.5 cm (0.59") long, yellow with a brown tip; at the apex of the plant they do not present thorns.
 The attractive yellow flowers are up to 4 cm (1.57") in length.
 Very young plants can bloom.

-Due to their small size they are used in pots as terrace, balcony and window plants and as indoor or greenhouse plants in well ventilated locations.
+Due to its small size Tom Thumb is used in pots as terrace, balcony and window plants and as indoor or greenhouse plants in well ventilated locations.

 Parodia mammulosa needs full sun exposure and warm weather.
-They do not resist temperatures below 4 ºC (39.2 ºF).
+It does not resist temperatures below 4 ºC (39.2 ºF).

 The soil can be a mixture of 1/3 volcanic gravel, 1/3 blond peat and 1/3 topsoil or a commercial cactus substrate with a little organic matter and volcanic gravel.
 The transplant is done in early spring.